Psychology — Ph.D.

 Students may meet their elective-unit requirement through any of the following: 1) any elective course chosen from this list, 2) any other elective course offered by the Department of Psychology that is not being used to meet another requirement, 3) any graduate-level course offered in any other department in the School of Behavioral Health, or 4) any graduate-level course offered in any other school other than the School of Behavioral Health with department approval.

-700-numbered courses do not count toward total graduate units required for the degree
+700-numbered courses are in addition to didactic units required for the degree

 Minimum required grade point average

-Students in the Clinical Ph.D. program are expected to meet specified research requirements, among which are a thesis and a dissertation.
-The requirements for the thesis and dissertation are delineated by the Department in accordance with standards established by the School of Behavioral Health (SBH) and the Faculty of Graduate Studies (FGS).
-For both the thesis and doctoral dissertation, a formal proposal must be submitted to and approved by a faculty supervisory committee.
-Furthermore, upon completion of each project, a public defense before the supervisory committee is required.
+Students in the Clinical Ph.D. program are expected to meet specified research requirements, among which is the doctoral dissertation.
+The requirements for the dissertation are delineated by the Department in accordance with standards established by the School of Behavioral Health and the Faculty of Graduate Studies For the doctoral dissertation, a formal proposal must be submitted to and approved by a faculty supervisory committee.
+Furthermore, upon completion of the doctoral dissertation, a public defense before the supervisory committee is required.

 Advancement to candidacy